 Based of the new colors is clear that DMC have really listened to what customers wanted.
 Without further ado, lets look at each of the new colors.

 The first set is numbers 01 to 04, all grey.
 The current grey selection is a bit lack luster, with very popular colors such as 415, 318 and 414 being slightly purple hued.
 The new set effectively replaces these colors by removing the purple, making a fantastic run of 762, 01, 02, 03, 04, 317, 413, 3799, 310.
 We’ve made up this color swatch up below.
 Honestly, of all the new threads, we think these four will be the most popular by far, and will stop that weird purple hue on grey scale projects like our Canabalt piece.

 05 to 09 – Browns

 The second set, 05 to 09, are all brown.
 At first glance they’ve very similar to the 453, 452, 451, 3861, 3860, 779 line, however that has historically been muddled and lacking in a progressive shading.
 Instead, the new line makes a pure brown, something that’s been missing for a while from the traditional line.
-10 to 18 – Greens

 Initially it seems a little odd to have so many greens in the new threads, especially considering green has always been a strong point of DMC.
 However, if you think about the greens available, they either transition into blue, or brown.
 Hardly any move into yellow.
 This is where the new green threads come in, offering fairly pale greens that transition into yellow.
 In addition color 13 sits as a lighter 3849 to allow blue to green blending a little easier at pale ends of the spectrum.

 We then have the solitary 19, a peachy orange.
 This is clearly made to fit within existing 3823, 3855, 19, 3854, 3853 line.
 I must admit, I’ve never really seen much use of these colours, however unlike most other color ranges featuring at least 5 colors, it shows DMC are devoted to making their existing line perfect.
 (The images don’t do it justice.)

 In addition this orange could be included within the next set of colors; flesh tones.
-20 to 22 – Flesh tones Skin tones

 Skin tones have ALWAYS been an issue with threads, and whilst there are some good shades out there, the darker white skin colors have been missing for a while.
 Colors 20 to 22 solve that issue.

 Finally, we look upon the final section of new threads, colors 23 to 35.
 These compromise a series of purples, mostly light hued, without any runs of progressively darker threads.
 For a long time purple has been a big issue, with only darker purples being an use, as lighter ones were just way too pink.
 The new threads offer both lighter purples, but also a series of purples that merge into other colors, such as 28 and 29 which blend into a grey line 415, 318 and 414, which now feels a little orphaned with the new greys.
 30, 31 and 32 blend into blue.
 And 33, 34 and 35 blend into red well, something there currently isn’t any of.
-A word on compatibility

 It’s worth noting that with all new threads, pick up is a little slow going at first.
 Most pattern makers will updated yearly, meaning the next update using these threads could be some time in mid 2018.
 We reached out to WinStitch/MacStitch which will send an update in the coming week.
 No update on when PCStitch will update, we’ll update this when we hear back.